cesarvr/blog/content/post/istio-2.5.md

 }
 ```

-#### History
+#### Registry

-Well we know if its a file and who is doing the *compute*, but now let's collect some metrics, what we are going to do is to collect a history, this way we can keep track of the main container.
+We know if it's a file, where is the *computation* is happening, the speed and the transaction type.
+But, now let's keep a record of this information, so if something goes wrong we can track its behavior through time.

-Let's start by writing a method called history:
+Let's start by writing a new method called history:

 ```js
 history(obj) {